Environmental law: Equity

 Defined by UNEP to include intergenerational equity – "the right of future generations to enjoy a fair level of the common patrimony" – and intragenerational equity – "the right of all people within the current generation to fair access to the current generation's entitlement to the Earth's natural resources" – environmental equity considers the present generation under an obligation to account for long-term impacts of activities, and to act to sustain the global environment and resource base for future generations.
 Pollution control and resource management laws may be assessed against this principle.

+Equity is approached by combatting social justice for the sake of reaching climate goals in having more sustainability.
+International law decided to shift from equality to equity in hopes of acknowledging the needs and provide fair share of resources.
+The CBDR principle had been established back in 2015, but was modified by the Paris Agreement regarding climate change.

 Transboundary responsibility

 Defined in the international law context as an obligation to protect one's own environment, and to prevent damage to neighboring environments, UNEP considers transboundary responsibility at the international level as a potential limitation on the rights of the sovereign state.
 Laws that act to limit externalities imposed upon human health and the environment may be assessed against this principle.

+Community participation is analyzed through international law that looks into environmental law and cases such as genocide and providing aid.
+Such laws include heritage laws that describe the cultural aspect and property rights of others.
+Responsibilities include pollution damage among two states, leading to calamities for countries to deal with.
+Some countries contribute to transboundary pollution and pass on to other places to clean up, establishing laws to decide on holding countries liable on causing damage to resources.
+Having strict liability depends on negotiations done in international court and what values are held for environmental reasons.